Current Water Conservation Measures

 a) Commercial car washing facilities that recycle water.

-c) Boat motors may be flushed and rinsed after use for a maximum of 5 minutes.
+d) Boat motors may be flushed and rinsed after use.

 Where possible, vehicles, boats, jet skis and trailers shall be cleaned on grassed areas.

-Paved areas – cleaning: Water must not be used unless cleaning is required as a result of an accident, fire, health hazard or other emergency.
+Paved areas – cleaning: Hosing is prohibited, unless cleaning is required as a result of an accident, fire, health hazard or other emergency.
+The use of a bucket is permitted at any time.

 Filling mobile water tankers (other than those directly used for fire